 Practice Quiz: Substance Abuse Disorders

 Nursing practice questions for Substance Abuse Disorders.
-For more practice questions, visit our NCLEX practice questions page.
+Please visit our nursing test bank page for more NCLEX practice questions.

 1. Nurse James has observed a co-worker arriving to work drunk at least three times in the past month.
 Which action by Nurse James would best ensure client safety and obtain necessary assistance for the co-worker?